LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 setting the input for the predicate being tested, calling it, and then checking the results.
-It is also possible to work with streams other than the current input/output streams by using the ``lgtunit`` predicate variants that take a stream as argument.
+It is also possible to work with streams other than the current input/output streams by using the ``lgtunit`` predicate variants that take a stream alias as argument.
 For example, when testing the standard ``get_char/2`` predicate, we could write:

 ::